 Of course, they are in this special time still the best wines to go with oysters, which are now back in Valencian fishmomgers and supermarkets.
 Whatever you drink in the coming months…include some Valencian Cava and enjoy!

 This article was produced by Riki Wigley and Marian Darás who form VÍ vid, a project promoting Valencian wine and gastronomy through wine tastings in English, courses for Bodega owners, winemakers and their staff and staff in restaurants to improve the use of English and the tourist experience.

-Ricardo’s Valencian Blog contains historical information on bodegas and wines going back 8 years (http://rikiwigley.wordpress.com ) and Vividblog covers the activities over the last year ( http://vvidblog.wordpress.com)
+Ricardo’s Valencian Blog contains historical information on bodegas and wines going back over 10 years (http://rikiwigley.wordpress.com ) and Vividblog covers the activities over the last year ( http://vvidblog.wordpress.com)

 VÍ vid are on Facebook and Twitter @vividvinos .